nostr-wine/filter-relay/README.md

 Last updated: April 3, 2023

-We do not plan on adding paid relays (besides eden).
+We do not plan on adding paid relays.
 We like to think of those as their own little place that you can choose to be apart of or not individually.

 ### Public Relays Broadcast List